 - medication to stabilize blood pressure

-- gamma globulin injections to suppress inflammation and boost your body’ immune system
+- gamma globulin injections to suppress inflammation and boost your body’s immune system

 - upper abdominal pain